jlefkoff/vzdv/README.md

 ## Deploying

 This app makes few assertions about how it should be ran.
-You can run it directly, run triggered by a systemd unit file, run in a Docker container, etc. You _will_ need to have this app behind some sort of reverse proxy that provides HTTPS, like [Caddy](https://caddyserver.com/).
+You can run it directly, run triggered by a systemd unit file, run in a Docker container, etc. You _will_ need to have this app behind some sort of reverse proxy that provides HTTPS, like [Caddy](https://caddyserver.com/) as handling TLS termination is not something that this app does or will handle.

 ## License